BaderLab/AutoAnnotateApp/docs/WorkingWithAutoAnnotate.rst

     Very similar in functionality to "Collapse", but runs significantly faster.

   Recalculate Labels
     Recalculates the labels for the selected clusters.
+See :ref:`label_options` for more details.

 Managing Clusters in the Network View